The advantages of working with a Translation Memory (TM) cannot be overstated

 There is another huge benefit of using a TM.
 A brochure, say, or a technical document, will not change significantly each time it is updated; a new product will be added, one taken away, some guidelines adapted to meet the latest legislation, but the document will not change fundamentally.

 In the past, this fact was irrelevant, as one would have had to translate the entire thing from scratch, by hand, each time a new version was produced (even if the new version could be compared with the original).
 Not so with TM, where a customer will only end up paying for the translation of the changes made rather than the whole document.

 They will pass the new version or update to their LSP who feeds it into the TM; of course, the TM will recognise the majority of segments as identical candidates, and the translator will only have to work on the small percentage of segments which have been changed, added or removed from the version that was translated in the first place.

 This means very significant savings.
-If a company produces three or four versions of the same document each year, they could potentially save more than 50% on what they would have spent by choosing an LSP which didn’t use TM, and would have done the whole thing from scratch each time.
+If a company produces three or four versions of the same document each year, they could potentially save more than 50% on what they would have spent by choosing an LSP which didn’t use Translation Memory, and would have done the whole thing from scratch each time.